pkom79/email-metrics-cloud/docs/BRANDING.md

 ### Section Containers
 - `.section-card`: Rounded card with border and padding.
 - `.section-header`: Title at left, controls at right.
+### Empty states (standardized)
+- Use a dashed border card when a module is gated by view/range or has no sufficient data for the section:
+  - Container: `rounded-2xl border border-dashed border-gray-200 dark:border-gray-800 p-10 bg-white dark:bg-gray-900`
+  - Icon: lucide icon in muted gray (e.g., `text-gray-300`) sized 40px–48px above the copy
+  - Title: `text-base font-semibold text-gray-900 dark:text-gray-100`
+  - Body: `text-sm text-gray-600 dark:text-gray-400` centered, concise guidance
+- Examples:
+  - Weekly-only module for 90+ day ranges: Title “Weekly view and 90+ days required”, body “This module is available only in the Weekly view for ranges 90 days or longer.”
+Icon: `CalendarRange`.
+  - Zero full weeks in range: Title “Not enough data in this period”, body “We didn’t find any complete weeks inside this range.
+Try a longer date range.”
+Icon: `MailX`.
 ### Export controls

 ## Inline data links + tooltip (Segments)